HicirTech/MSA-P1-Serverless-BusWeatherReminder/README.md

 ### screenshots of submition [not done yet]

 # About the project - Daily bus and weather SMS reminder
-Every daily seny you a message to your honeright before you wake up.
+Every daily seny you a message to your phone right before you wake up.
 It contains the weather as well as your route bus time.
 This project is used for Phase 1 Assignment MSA 2019.

 ### Prerequisites
 Considering the safty of credential keys, the code of this project are changed to use environment variables.
 All there environment variable are located at the top of `index.js` as `const` variable.
 You will need to add you keys to you function configuration.
 Details is under deployment section.